 What are micro-moments?

 Whether we know it or not, as consumers, our daily lives are shaped by micro-moments.
 A micro-moment is a moment of reflex.
 It occurs when a person instinctively turns to a device to act on a need – to learn something, do something, to watch or to buy.
-It’s a moment of need that drives online behaviour and creates the opportunity for interaction with a brand.
+It’s a moment of need that drives online behavior and creates the opportunity for interaction with a brand.
 That moment you pick up your phone to find a route to your destination, to search for that product, or an answer to a burning question (what was that actor’s name?!)

 In a 2015 article on the Think With Google blog, Sridhar Ramaswamy defined them as ‘intent-driven moments of decision-making and preference-shaping that occur throughout the entire consumer journey’.

-Micro-moments can be categorised into four groups:
+Micro-moments can be categorized into four groups:

 - ‘I want to know’ moments trigger searches for facts and information

 - ‘I want to do’ moments signal a need for help or guidance with a task